maliMirkec/personal-website/site/testimonials/evan-lavidor.md

     cta:
       href: /contact/
       title: Hire me ⇢
+excerpt: We've worked with Silvestar on several projects, and he's been a pleasure to work with...
 ---

 We've worked with Silvestar on several projects, and he's been a pleasure to work with on all of them.
 Recently, he handled primary front end development for two large web sites that were launched on Adobe Experience Manager.
 He's also worked on the front end development of a large WordPress project as well as some smaller campaign landing page and microsite work.